 New subscribers can get this issue free by using "BS56" as their Shopper Reference during checkout.

-The front and (connected) back cover art is by Ben Baldwin.
+The cover art is 'From Hell' by Joachim Luetke

 illustrated by Ben Baldwin

 The seven o’clock sign was our siren song.
 I read about sirens in the Ulysses book I got from Scholastic.
 My dad said that book was not the real Odyssey but I liked it all the same.
 I mainly liked the monsters.
 The cyclops and the squid monster.
 And the sirens.

 Smoke, Ash, and Whatever Comes After by Eric Schaller